codaamok/PSShlink/docs/Get-ShlinkUrl.md

 ### EXAMPLE 4
 ```
-Get-ShlinkUrl -Tags "oldwebsite", "evenolderwebsite" -OrderBy "dateCreated"
+Get-ShlinkUrl -Tags "oldwebsite", "evenolderwebsite" -TagsMode "any" -OrderBy "dateCreated-ASC"
 ```

-Returns short codes which are associated with the tags "oldwebsite" and "evenolderwebsite".
+Returns short codes which are associated with the tags "oldwebsite" or "evenolderwebsite".
 Ordered by the dateCreated property in ascending order.

 ### EXAMPLE 5